davidnnaji/J1708_T4/README.md

 <p align="center"><img src="images/j1708config-send.gif" alt="Configuration-Send" width="700"/></p>

 ### Transport Protocol
 SAE J1587 provides rules for transporting payloads greater than 19-bytes.
 Every `J1708` object has built-in processing and handling procedures for RTS, CTS, CDP, EOM, and Abort messages.
-This will only work when gateway processing is turned on.
+This will only work when port processing is turned on.
 To send a large payload used the `-T` option of `j1708send`.

 For example, to send a simple 30-byte message on port three, use the following command: